langthom/stats/README.txt

 How to build it?
 ----------------
+There are two several ways of installing this program:
-In order to build it, just clone this repository, change into the directory and type "make".
+In order to build it locally, just clone this repository, change into the directory and type "make".
+If you want to globally install it on your system, type "make install" instead.

+An additional form is to create a zipped tarball via "make package".

 How do I use it?